-Indoor cycling is a dynamic physical activity that keeps your energy level high and stimulates the production of endorphins in the body.
-In addition of providing you with your daily dose of the happiness hormone, cycling workouts never let you get bored because they involve variations in difficulty levels and because they imply running on alert rhythmic music, which stimulates your entire body.
+Indoor cycling is a dynamic physical activity that keeps your energy levels high and stimulates the production of endorphins in the body.
+In addition to providing you with your daily dose of the happiness hormone, working out while cycling never gets boring as it involves a variety of levels of difficulty and implies running on alert rhythmic music, stimulating your entire body.

-There are plenty of benefits to convince you to choose cycling classes as a relaxation activity:
+There are plenty of benefits that one may consider when choosing cycling classes as a relaxation activity:

 1. You will get the energy you need to give 100% of yourself within your entire workout

 2. Define your muscles

 Compared to outdoor cycling, indoor cycling is more complex because it involves rhythm changes, retention, and alert pedaling.
 Cycling classes are a cardio workout designed like a Tour de France course, which not only stimulates your cardiovascular circulation but also develops your lung capacity, without increasing the muscular mass which is being defined through toning and flexibility.
 Repeated sprinters and racing pedal effort, interspersed with active recovery moments and longer intervals that test physical strength, play an active role in increasing the levels of lactic acid in the body, fat annihilation, calorie burning, and building a toned body.

 3. The quality of sleep improves and memory is stimulated